RJC - Northern Maine Regional Reentry Center (NMRRC)

 You can support your loved ones at RJC - Northern Maine Regional Reentry Center (NMRRC) on InmateAid, if you have any immediate questions contact the facility directly at .

-The RJC - Northern Maine Regional Reentry Center (NMRRC) is a low/medium-security detention center located at 102 Hogan Rd, 3rd Fl Bangor, ME which is operated locally by the Penobscot Regional Authority and holds inmates awaiting trial or sentencing or both.
-Most of the sentenced inmates have been here for less than five years.
-RJC - Northern Maine Regional Reentry Center (NMRRC) accepts inmates from the Penobscot County Sheriff's arrests and surrounding towns, Bangor Police Department, and the US Marshal's Service.
+The RJC - Northern Maine Regional Reentry Center (NMRRC) is a locally operated low to medium-security regional detention center situated at 102 Hogan Rd, 3rd Fl in Bangor, ME.
+This facility houses inmates from multiple surrounding counties that do not have a holding facility or jail, in addition to local detainees.
+Individuals awaiting trial or sentencing, as well as those serving shorter sentences, typically serve less than five years.
+RJC - Northern Maine Regional Reentry Center (NMRRC) accommodates detainees brought in by the Penobscot County Sheriff's Office, the Maine DOC, Bangor Police Department, and other nearby law enforcement agencies, including the U.S. Marshal’s Service.

 The Northern Maine Regional Reentry Center (NMRRC) is designed to assist men and women who are from Maine and have been convicted of a federal offense with successful reintegration back into their community.
 Volunteers of America Northern New England, in partnership with the Federal Bureau of Prisons, provides a safe and secure environment for up to 20 men and women who are within the last 12 months of their incarceration.